Graphs definition

 rel=obj |

-Any other feature names (except a few reserved names) can be freely used in edge label representation.
-But, if the internal representation does not correspond to one described in the tables above, there is not compact representation and the internal representation is used.
+All other feature names (except a few reserved names) can be used freely in the edge label representation.
+However, if the internal representation does not correspond to one described in the tables above, there is no compact representation and the internal representation is used.

 Reserved feature names are: